 Cover-More Travel Insurance

-Cover-More offers family travel insurance with flexible cover options.
-Their policies include dependent children at no additional premium on family plans, with strong medical cover and a well-established 24/7 assistance network.
+One of Australia's largest travel insurers offers family pricing with flexible cover options.
+Dependent children are included at no additional premium on family plans, with strong medical cover and a well-established 24/7 global assistance network.

 Family pricing available